gamemanual0/gm0/source/docs/software/odometry.rst

 Using Pose Exponentials
 ^^^^^^^^^^^^^^^^^^^^^^^

 This method uses differential equations to solve the nonlinear position of the robot given constant curvature.
 Euler integration assumes that the robot follows a straight path between updates, which can lead to inaccurate approximations when traveling around curves.
-If you are interested in the math itself, we recommend you check out `this book <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`_ for FRC controls.
+If you are interested in the math itself, we recommend you check out `this book <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`_ for FRC\ |reg| controls.

 We'll treat the way it is solved in this page as a black box, and derive the formula by implementing a correction for this nonlinear curvature into our Euler integration robot-relative deltas equation:

 .. math::

    \begin{pmatrix}
    \Delta x \\ \Delta y \\ \varphi
    \end{pmatrix} =